More Than a Link: The Missed Potential of QR in Indie Publishing

 A video is a video.

-But readers don’t experience stories that way anymore.
+However readers no longer experience stories that way.

 They move between formats effortlessly.